Enferlain/kuro_ui/PROGRESS_LOG.md

 ### 3. UI & UX Refinements
 - **Alignment Fixes**:
-    - **DataIsland**: Fixed alignment of the Trash icon (delete subset) and Folder icons within input fields to be pixel-perfect.
+    - **DataNode**: Fixed alignment of the Trash icon (delete subset) and Folder icons within input fields to be pixel-perfect.
 - **Link Connections**: Fixed an issue where connection lines would point to the wrong location when a node was minimized.
 Links now correctly snap to the card's edges in minimized mode.
-- **Canvas Consistency**: Ensured `DataIsland` shares the exact same canvas behavior (drag, scroll, LOD) as `GeneralArgsIsland` and updated its default dimensions to match.
+- **Canvas Consistency**: Ensured `DataNode` shares the exact same canvas behavior (drag, scroll, LOD) as `GeneralArgsNode` and updated its default dimensions to match.

 ### 4. Subset Card Interaction Refinements
 - **Editable Header**: